Category

 ■Online News in Full Bloom

 In recent years, the proliferation of smartphones has created an information environment where people can connect to the internet anytime, anywhere.
-This situation has propelled us into an era where new information (news) can be obtained in real time from various sources, including social media.
+Fueled by this trend, we now live in an era where new information (news) can be obtained in real time from various sources, including social media.

 Where are the media sources people rely on headed?